TeCOS-NIT-Trichy/painitte/blog/Welcome.md

 <!-- [Docusaurus blogging features](https://docusaurus.io/docs/blog) are powered by the [blog plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog). -->

-## About Painite
+## About PaiNITTe

-**Painite** is an open-source website for all academic related activites for the students of **NIT Trichy**.
+**PaiNITTe** is an open-source website for all academic related activites for the students of **NIT Trichy**.
 You can find CTs and end semester question papers on this website.
 Click on [Academic](http://localhost:3000/docs/intro) and Navigate to your department in the sidebar and select your year.
 Then you can find question papers under the respective subject name.

-Painite is made using [Docusauras 2,](https://docusaurus.io/) a modern static site generator.
+PaiNITTe is made using [Docusauras 2,](https://docusaurus.io/) a modern static site generator.

 ## About Docusaurus